eastokes/ServerStatus/README.md

 # ServerStatus
 ============

+EASTOKES NOTE: Updated to add MEM / BUFFER / SWAP info, and reversed the bar fill to show used instead of free.

 ServerStatus is based off [BlueVM's](http://uptime.bluevm.com/) Uptime Checker script, [original download and information](http://www.lowendtalk.com/discussion/comment/169690#Comment_169690).

 It uses Bootstrap for theming and progress bars.